QMeqGR/qm-maxima/README.md

 1.2.6 Angular momentum representation of kets and bras
 ------------------------------------------------------

-To create kets and bras in the <|j,m>> you can use the following functions.
+To create kets and bras in the <|j,m>> representation you can use the following functions.

  -- Function: jm_ket (j,m)
      ‘jm_ket’ creates the ket <|j,m>> for total spin <j> and